OWASP/www-chapter-czech-republic/index.md

 ---------------
 Dear OWASP fellows, we are thrilled to invite you to our upcoming OWASP Meetup, hosted at Mendel University in Brno on November 14th, starting at 6:00 PM.
 This evening promises to be filled with valuable insights, as we’ll feature two thought-provoking talks by experts in the field, along with plenty of time for networking and discussions with fellow security enthusiasts.

 Further details, including the registration form, are available on [Eventbrite](https://www.eventbrite.com/e/owasp-czech-chapter-meeting-registration-1074755475559).
 Don’t miss this chance to stay updated and engage with the latest trends in cybersecurity.
-We look forward to welcoming you there!!
+We look forward to welcoming you there!

 OWASP Czech Republic
 --------------------